 Where can I get good resources for any advice regarding our show?

 The most wonderful asset we shadow casters have going for us is that we are all connected by the internet.
 Other Repo! shadow casters from all over the world are just a click away and we're all available to help you out!

-The Repo! boards is the best place to go to seek advice regarding your show.
-There is a shadow casting section on the boards where you can discuss and share ideas with other shadow casters.
+The Repo Cast Network group on Facebook is the best place to get advice regarding your show, it's a place where you can discuss and share ideas with other shadow casters.

 If you have other friends who have done other shadow casts other than Repo!, they are also an excellent resource for shadow casting advice.
 Whenever we're stuck, we know we can always turn to our friends in the Toronto Rocky Horror cast for aid.

 In this day and age social media is extremely important for any performing group.
 Having things like a Facebook fan page and a cast Twitter account can greatly improve your turnout at shows and help with recruitment.
 Making a Facebook event on your fan page and sharing it on there, as well as having cast members share it on their personal pages is also a good way to get the word out.
 You can also share the Facebook events for your shows in the Repo Cast Network Facebook group and I will tweet and post them on the Repo Cast Network Facebook fan page.

 [ back to FAQ categories ]